-SSEP-based interfaces include those that use auditory and visual stimulation intended to evoke responses by flickering lights or fluctuating auditory stimuli (such as click trains, tone pulses, or amplitude-modulated sounds).
-Several SSVEPbased typing interfaces have been developed, beginning with Sutter [147, 146], who uses phase shifted m-sequences to flicker each symbol on a matrix keyboard layout.
-Spuler et al [144] investigate a similar design using phase shifted 63length m-sequences as stimuli to enable typing on a 32-symbol matrix keyboard.
-Hwang et al [67] have a 30-symbol matrix keyboard layout where each symbol has a dedicated flickering LED with a unique frequency (between 5-10Hz, separated by frequency gaps on the order of 0.1Hz).
-Cheng et al [36] utilize a phone key layout for digits and introduce a few additional buttons, all flickering at different frequencies.
-Yin et al [167] use simultaneously flashing (to elicit ERPs) and different flickering frequencies for a matrix layout keyboard with 36 symbols.
-Cecotti [34] uses a hierarchical balanced tree approach and breaks the alphabet of 29 symbols into a 3-level tree with three branches at each (non-leaf) node.
-With this, they have 3 boxes that contain symbols and two additional stimuli that represent delete and repeat commands, leading to five flickering frequencies.
-On the other hand, Bremen BCI uses a 1-gram letter probability based keyboard layout.
-The user navigates a cursor on it by attending visually to one of four flickering arrows and selects the intended letter when ready using a fifth flickering stimulus in the corner [6, 54, 145, 162, 161, 160].
+3) Steady-StateEvoked Potentials: SSEP-based interfaces include those that use auditory and visual stimulation intended to evoke responses by flickering lights or fluctuating auditory stimuli (such as click trains, tone pulses, or amplitude-modulated sounds).
+Several SSVEP-based typing interfaces have been developed, beginning with Sutter [146], [147], who uses phase shifted m-sequences to flicker each symbol on a matrix keyboard layout.
+Spuler et al [144] investigate a similar design using phase shifted 63-length m-sequences as stimuli to enable typing on a 32-symbol matrix keyboard.
+Hwang et al. [67] have a 30-symbol matrix keyboard layout, where each symbol has a dedicated flickering LED with a unique frequency (between 5-10 Hz, separated by frequency gaps on the order of 0.1 Hz).
+Cheng et al. [36] utilize a phone key layout for digits and introduce a few additional buttons, all flickering at different frequencies.
+Yin et al. [167] use simultaneously flashing (to elicit ERPs) and different flickering frequencies for a matrix layout keyboard with 36 symbols.
+Cecotti [34] uses a hierarchical balanced-tree approach and breaks the alphabet of 29 symbols into a threelevel tree with three branches at each (nonleaf) node.
+With this, they have three boxes that contain symbols and two additional stimuli that represent delete and repeat commands, leading to five flickering frequencies.
+On the other hand, Bremen BCI uses a 1-g letter probability-based keyboard layout.
+The user navigates a cursor on it by attending visually to one of four flickering arrows and selects the intended letter when ready using a fifth flickering stimulus in the corner [6], [54], [145], [160]-[162].

 In systems using SSAEP, which have been investigated only in recent years, dichotic fluctuating auditory stimuli are presented using speakers or earphones.
 Specifically, in the streaming stimulus arrangement, the stimuli are presented at the same time as multiple streams and distinguished by detecting the stream the user is attending to [76].
 To improve the effectiveness of dichotic presentation, an amplitude modulation on the stream can be induced [61].
-Hohne et al combine streaming and sequential stimulus [171] arrangements by considering sequential pitch-based cues applied to left, right or both ears and utilizing a combination of SSAEP and A-ERP evidence to determine user intent.
+Hohne et al. [171] combine streaming and sequential stimulus arrangements by considering sequential pitch-based cues applied to left, right, or both ears and utilizing a combination of SSAEP and A-ERP evidence to determine user intent.